minnek-digital-studio/cominnek-cli/README.md

 ## How to install on WSL

-A continuación veremos como instalar cominnek en WSL 2 y los paquetes necesarios para la autenticación.
+Next we will see how to install cominnek in WSL 2 and the necessary packages for authentication.

 ### Install Comminek